ChenYujunjks/ChenYujunjks/README.md

 - 👨🏻‍💻 I’m currently studying NYU Courant and doing part-time software engineer and UI/UX.
 - 📚 Learning and exploring the basics of Next.js, Gin, Gorm, and Solidity.
-- 🌐 Interested in researching and innovating in Sui and Movement blockchain, and Sui ecosystem.

 ## Connect with Me
 - [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)][https://www.linkedin.com/in/brucechenyujun/]